JoeTwizzle/Twizzle-Game-Engine/README.md

     {
         static void Main(string[] args)
         {
-            //Create a new Instance of your game MyGame game = new MyGame();
+            //Create a new Instance of your game.
+            MyGame game = new MyGame();

             //Start the game by initializing a new display and specifying the type of display,
             //font to use, width and height as well as font width and font height.
             //Currently only console displays are supported.
             game.Run(new Display(DisplayType.Console, "terminal", 160, 124, 8, 8));
         }
     }
-    //Create class deriving from TGE.Game and generate overrides class MyGame : Game
+    //Create class deriving from TGE.Game and generate overrides. class MyGame : Game
     {
         public override void Initialize()